N7XSD/xsdPatrol/README.md

 Data is collected by reading printed dispatch logs.

-### Minimal Requirements
+### Completed features
-Give the timekeepers something better than paging through the log book.
+* Read a selected week's dispatch logs.
-* Read the previous week's dispatch logs.
+* Create a simple report that can be printed.
-* Collect the names of each person who worked and provide a sum of hours.
+* The report contains a section for each member with a list of hours earned, date, and duties performed.
-* Create a simple report that can be printed or emailed.
-A window that allows text to be copied is good enough.
-Look at wx.ListCtrl and wx.dataview.DataViewCtrl.
+* The report highlites names that don't exist in Users table.
-* Run from an icon on the desktop.
+* Run the application from an icon on the desktop.

-### Additions
+### Additional features
 * Sanity check hours
     * Calculate expected hours for each shift
     * Print exceptions when they don't match